Skip to content

 if (-not (Test-PSScriptBuilderBumpConfiguration)) { return }

-# 2. Bump version, update build and Git metadata
+# 2. Bump version, refresh build and Git metadata

 Update-PSScriptBuilderReleaseData -Patch -UpdateBuildDetails -UpdateGitDetails |